-Children with Special Educational Needs are supported by the Inclusion Manager which incorporates the role of SENCO (Special Educational Needs Coordinator) and by teaching assistants.
+Children with Special Educational Needs are supported by the SENCo (Special Educational Needs Coordinator) and by teaching assistants.
 The SENCo also assists other staff in supporting children with emotional and behavioural difficulties, together with outside agencies where appropriate.

 Pupils who are new to the country and those learning English as an additional language, are supported by class teachers and teaching assistants.